ozzann/my-vagrant/README.md

 ### Jenkins

    Jenkins is a powerful for Continuous Integration.
-It allows run tests almost immediately after commiting changes.
-Moreover, Jenkins has just a huge set of different plugins for any purpose you'd like.
+It allows you run tests almost immediately after commiting changes.
+Moreover, Jenkins has just a huge set of different plugins for any purpose.

    In this case Jenkins is bound to GitHub repositories by using just one plugin called **GitHub Plugin.**

-   There are two ways to detect commits and then run jobs: polling SCM and set GitHub webhook so after every commit Jenkins build could run immediately.
-In our case polling SCM is chosen, it's scheduled to poll GitHub repo every 5 minutes:
+   There are two ways to detect commits and then run builds: polling SCM or set GitHub webhook so after every commit Jenkins build could run immediately.
+In our case polling SCM is chosen, it's scheduled to poll the GitHub repo every 5 minutes:

    	H/5 * * * *

-   There are two jobs in Jenkins: app job is for running C# app's test and puppet job is responsible for continuous integration of puppet project.
+   There are two jobs in Jenkins: 'app' job is for running C# app's test and puppet job is responsible for continuous integration of the 'puppet' project.
 Both of these jobs are bound to corresponding GitHub repositories.

-   'App' job has two post-build actions which run only after stable, or succesfull builds.
+   'App' job has two post-build actions which run only after stable builds.
 The first action is to build 'puppet' job.
-It is necessary because successfull running of application depends on server's configuration which puppet scripts provide.
+It is necessary because successfull running of the application depends on server's configuration which puppet manifests provide.
 So without successfull build of 'puppet' project there is no sense to deploy the application to production.
-   Then Jenkins copies application files to Puppet master with another Jenkins plugin **Hudson SCP publisher plugin.**
+   Then Jenkins copies application files to Puppet master via SCP by using another Jenkins plugin **Hudson SCP publisher plugin.**

    Docker does already provide a useful tool for deploying any application, it does already contain everything necessary for deployment, so there is no need to use other tools and therefore it's enough just send a source code and a Dockerfile to production.

    So far there are no tests for puppet manifests.
-But after succesfull build of puppet job Jenkins copies last version of puppet project to Puppet master by using Jenkins plugin **Hudson SCP publisher plugin.**
+But after succesfull build of 'puppet' job Jenkins copies last version of puppet project to the Puppet master by using Jenkins plugin **Hudson SCP publisher plugin.**

 ### Puppet

-   With Puppet, one can define the state of an IT infrastructure, and Puppet automatically enforces the desired state.
+   With Puppet, you can define the state of an IT infrastructure, and Puppet automatically enforces the desired state.
 Puppet automates every step of the software delivery process, from provisioning of physical and virtual machines to orchestration and reporting; from early-stage code development through testing, production release and updates.

-   In this case Puppet installs docker to the production, then it copies application's source code inluding Dockerfile to the production and after that it runs deployment script.
+   In this case Puppet installs docker to the production, then it copies the application's source code inluding Dockerfile to the production and after that it runs a deployment script.

    In order to store app's file and then send them to the production, Puppet master has a static mount point **/etc/puppet/files**.
 Creation of this point is managed by **/etc/puppet/fileserver.conf** configuration file.